StoneTone/DiscordBotV3/README.md

 #### Additional Notes

 *-to get your guild id and owner id you need to enable developer mode in discord-*

+*-Make sure you move your bot to the highest role in the server. `Server Settings/Roles` then click and drag-*

 Navigate to `src/main/java/com/bot/discordbotv3/options/RoleOptions` and change the `rolerequest` command options to your roles in your server